8 min read

 • Stick to the facts: Only use information explicitly given in the problem statement.

-• Test edge cases: For variables, consider scenarios where they could be zero, negative, fractions, or very large/small numbers.
+• Test edge cases: For variables, consider scenarios where they could be zero, negative, fractions, or very large or small numbers.
 This is particularly vital in Quantitative Comparison questions.

 Correct Approach: Test different values for x.

-Since the relationship changes, the answer is "The relationship cannot be determined from the information given."
+Since the relationship changes across different values, the answer is "The relationship cannot be determined from the information given."

 3. Ignoring Constraints or Conditions